Brown-University-Library/geodata_un_retail_idx/README.md

 This dataset is a time series of retail price indices that reflect the relative costs of various categories of goods and services experienced by United Nations (UN) staff at duty stations around the world.

-This page was last updated on July 6, 2023.
-The most recent update includes data from January 2004 through December 2022.
+This page was last updated on Feb 21, 2024.
+The most recent update includes data from January 2004 through December 2023.

+Project lead: Ethan McIntosh, GIS & Data Assistant, Brown University '22.

 ## Access